 In the world of salumi and charcuterie, pork is king.
 However, the use of pork is forbidden in many religious beliefs such as Islam and Judaisam, making most charcuterie and salumi recipes unacceptable to a large part of the world’s population.

 During our recent sujuk (a Turkish version of Italian Salami) making experience, we encountered a bit of a dilemma when it came to fat selection for this wonderful spicy sausage.
-We wanted to produce Middle East-appropriate "porkless" sausage making the use of pork fat out of the question.
+We wanted to produce Middle East-appropriate, "porkless" sausage, which meant the use of pork fat was out of the question.

-We then delved into an exploration of the various properties of fat derived from different animals, as it relates to dry sausage.
+This led us into an exploration of the various properties of fat derived from different animals (as it relates to dry sausage).
 Here were our findings, by species:

 1. Pork fat